Popmotion/popmotion/docs/api/plugins/react.md

 #### `onStateChange: Function{}`
 Object of named functions that fire when their state changes.
 Each function receives an object with the following props:
   - `value: Value | Value{} | Value[]`
+  - `context: {}`: A mutatable object for you to store listeners etc.
   - `previousState: string`: State before current state change.
   - `setStateTo: Function{}`: Object of state setters (each optionally accepts an `Event`).
   - `ref: Element`: A reference to the mounted React component, **if** a component was provided `setRef`.